kingszun/UniAD/docs/TRAIN_EVAL.md

 The first-stage training takes ~ 50 GB GPU memory, ~ 2 days for 6 epochs on 8 A100 GPUs.
 * **HINT**:To save GPU memory, you can change `queue_length=5` to `3` which will slightly degrade the tracking performance.
 Then the training would take ~30 GB GPU memory and is acceptable for V100 GPUs (32GB version).

-The second-stage training takes ~ 20 GB GPU memory, ~ 3 days for 20 epochs on 8 A100 GPUS.
+The second-stage training takes ~ 17 GB GPU memory, ~ 4 days for 20 epochs on 8 A100 GPUS.
 * **NOTE**: Compared to the first-stage, much less GPU memory is required because we freeze the BEV encoder in this stage to focus on learning task-specific queries.
-Due to this, you can run the second-stage training on V100 or 3090 GPU devices.
+Due to this, you can run the second-stage training on V100 or 3090 devices.